 They’re right next to each other under the Messenger bar, on the left side of the interface.
 The installed apps show you the apps, version, timestamp of when it was last used, and the option to block the app.

-Upon testing, XNSPY issued a warning that blocking an app might reveal the presence of the spy app on the target device.
-This warning shouldn’t be a problem if you’ve legally informed the users of the target device of its presence.
+After I conducted my tests, XNSPY issued a warning that blocking an app might reveal the presence of the spy app on the target device.
+This warning shouldn’t be a problem if you’ve legally informed the users of the device of its presence.

 For testing, I chose the Volume Changer app.